asmetics/udp-flood/README.md

-# Generic Python DDos
+# Generic Python Dos

 This tool will send mass amounts of UDP packets, it warns you about fragmentation, and is easy to use.
+Do not use maliciously, not that you really could with a 1 device setup.

 ## How to Use
 Using this tool is really simple.